 Small Classes individual attentionFrom day one, Ohio State medical dietetics students have the advantage of small class sizes that permit plenty of individual attention and mentoring from faculty and staff.

 We provide translational and interdisciplinary collaborations for all students.
 Our students can be found harvesting produce with cancer survivors, designing menus for children with chronic disease, providing sports nutrition counseling for OSU athletes, participating in simulations and interprofessional training, conducting research, teaching at food pantries and schools, working in state-of-the-art medical facilities or alongside industry and corporate experts.

 Our medical dietetics program is just the starting point for many academic careers.
 This major is designed to provide a strong undergraduate preparation for those students who want to pursue a career in research or further education in medicine, public health or nursing.

 Strong career opportunities

 Food is medicine!
 Nutrition is an essential component of treating and preventing disease.
-That translates into an excellent job market for Registered Dietitian Nutritionists that is expected to grow by 16 percent by 2024.
-In 2015, the annual median wage for Registered Dietitians was $58,000.
+That translates into an excellent job market for Registered Dietitian Nutritionists that is expected to grow by 15 percent by 2026.
+The median annual wage for dietitians and nutritionists is $60,370.